 - Take another 250ml (1 cup) out of the pot and blend it with the pistachios until it turns very creamy.

-- Return to the saucepan and add the 4 tbsp of cane sugar, salt and pistachio mixture.
+- Return to the saucepan and add the 4 tablespoon of cane sugar, salt and pistachio mixture.
 Gently heat over low to medium heat and stir until the sweetener is dissolved and all is well combined.
 Heat until warm but not boiling.

 - Pour the arrow root powder and coconut mixture into the pot and whisk.
 Increase the heat to medium and keep whisking – don’t leave the pot now.
 Make sure to whisk it now and then while making sure the heat is not too high.
 It is crucial never to let it come to a boil.

 - In about 5-7 minutes the arrow root powder will thicken the mixture, and you will be left with a beautiful ice cream base that only needs chilling in the fridge.
 You will know it is done when you can draw a line with a fingertip on the back of a wooden spoon.

 - I chill my ice cream base in a small metal bowl and place a plate on top of it.
 You will have a small layer of skin forming on the top of the mixture though you can prevent that by stirring it every 10 minutes while it cools down.
 It is not necessary though because the processing in the ice cream machine usually takes care of it.

-- While the ice cream base is chilling, you can prep the matcha powder by adding it to a small cup and adding 4 tbsp of hot water to it.
+- While the ice cream base is chilling, you can prep the matcha powder by adding it to a small cup and adding 4 tablespoon of hot water to it.
 Stir and let it cool down.

 - The ice cream base should be fully cooled down before you pour it into your ice cream maker.
 Pour the ice cream base and the brewed and cooled down matcha into the ice cream maker and follow it's instructions.